ballerina-attic/securing-restful-services-with-basic-auth/README.md

         }
     }
     findOrder(endpoint client, http:Request req, string orderId) {
+        // Get untainted string value if `orderId` is a valid input orderId = getUntaintedStringIfValid(orderId);

         // Find the requested order from the map and retrieve it in JSON format. http:Response response;
         json payload;